future-cms/SPfx-Extension-SP2SwaggerAPI/README.md

 ## SP2SwaggerAPI

-This is a SPfx Extension for sendging Modern page structure to a Swagger API server.
+This is a SPfx Extension for sending Modern page structure to a Swagger API server.

 ### Motivation
 MS Flow has a problem extracting Modern Pages to send API, it break some of html structure expected by API.